LEWES CROWN COURT

 face it.
 New pipes on the Notice, but minimal work, let's

-He has chosen, as is his right, to incur all these legal expenses to challenge
+He has chosen, as is his right, to incur all these legal expenses to challenge this very

 limited amount of work.
 Is that not a factor we are entitled to take into